 Measures of Success

-The company prides itself on ensuring the young people get the very best education provision that suits there stages of learning.
+Hopscotch prides itself on ensuring the young people get the very best education provision that suits thei stages of learning.
 This might include mainstream school, SEN unit, PRU, college or individual tuition.

-We work closely with the placing local authorities to ensure that we respond to the changing needs of the Children in our care.
+We work closely with the placing local authorities to ensure that we respond to the changing needs of the young people in our care.

 Young people are encouraged to take up part-time work and voluntary opportunities as soon as they are old enough and will be helped into applying for apprenticeship schemes and full time employment or studies in their final years in the home.
-This provides them with a degree of independence and builds self confidence in their ability to work with other young people adults.
+This provides them with a degree of independence and builds self confidence in their ability to work with other young people and adults.